 It seemed fairly obvious to me that the Frewers had moved in here in around 1935 and they were most likely the first tenants.
 Their new, modern house, which from it’s elevated position near the top of the northern slopes of the Wensum Valley surrounded by open and green spaces, must have seemed like a million miles away from their former yard dwellings, hemmed-in to the bottom of that very valley by Industry and all-too-close to the river that had claimed their unique little shell garden.

-The Frewers’ new home was situated on the later-built ‘Mill Hill’ part of the ever-expanding Mile Cross Estate which was built on top of what used to be allotments stretching from Mile Cross Road to Junction Road and on top of the older ‘Half Mile Lane’ (which ran from the top of Mile Cross Road and down to opposite old Farm Lane.
+The Frewers’ (William and Sarah) new home was situated on the later-built ‘Mill Hill’ part of the ever-expanding Mile Cross Estate which was built on top of what used to be allotments stretching from Mile Cross Road to Junction Road and on top of the older ‘Half Mile Lane’ (which ran from the top of Mile Cross Road and down to opposite old Farm Lane.